revitalk/mmp460/wordpress/_posts/2017-03-16-googlemap.md

       <script src="<?php echo get_template_directory_uri(); ?>/js/script.js" defer></script>

 - Open script.js make the following changes:

+  - Fix the link to the Json file.
 Change:

       fetch('markers.json')

     to:

       fetch('../markers.json')

-Add your own key.
+  - Add your own key.
-Change the
+  - Change the center locaiton and the zoom factor.
-center: {lat: -34.397, lng: 150.644},
-to reflect your preferred centered location
-Change the zoom factor if needed change the data in markers.json
+- change the data in markers.json